 Culture to a human being is like oxygen, it is invisible and yet so deeply rooted and conditional to existence that it is taken for granted.
 And yet, it determines the ways that humans think and act on a daily basis.
 Societies create and develop their sets of cultural norms, and most groups or individuals feel compelled to follow them because it is an intrinsic part of who they are.
 Art has the power to challenge these norms and offers the possibility to take a look at them or to explore alternatives by pushing the boundaries of what is imagined to be real and also possible.
 The role of art at its best may be to open for other ways and to invite us into these unexplored and uncertain territories.

 I like to think of art as a form of research, much like scientific research but with a different set of rules.
-Not based on empirical evidence or even logic, but rather one that defines its own rules and frameworks as it moves forward and develops.
+Not based on empirical evidence or logic, but rather one that defines its own rules and frameworks as it moves forward and develops.
+The studio as a place for experimentation rather than production.